-During your last day in Sydney, visit Sydney’s most famous beach and one of the best coastal hiking trails.
+On the last day of your solo 3-day Sydney itinerary, visit the city’s most famous beach and one of the best coastal hiking trails in Bondi.
 And to end your trip, visit Surry Hills for some good eats and drinks.

-Follow all the orange pins on the attached Google map for more information on all the places below.
+Follow all the orange pins on the interactive Google Maps for more information on all the places mentioned below.

 Bondi & Coogee

-You haven’t been to Sydney if you haven’t visited Bondi Beach, Sydney’s most famous beach.
+If you haven’t visited Bondi Beach, Sydney’s most famous beach, you haven’t been to Sydney.

-The easy hiking trail is 6km long and will take about 2 hours or so but could be longer depending how much time you spend at each beach.
-But don’t feel you have to rush it – the trail is delightful and is one of my favourite things to do in Sydney.
+The easy hiking trail is 6km long and will take about 2 hours but could be longer depending on how much time you spend at each beach.
+But don’t feel you have to rush it – the trail is delightful and is one of my favourite things to do alone in Sydney.
 So take your time and take in the scenery.

 And finally, at the end of the trail is Coogee Beach.
 Enjoy the views and the beach and have a fabulous meal at Coogee Pavillion.